-- 1) Demonstrate the ability to formulate a research question and an understanding of the research process. - Implement a project or scholarly activity that will contribute to the field of genetics, with the projects' rationale and objectives clearly defined and the research methodology outlined and described. - 3) Plan and execute a thorough search and review of the literature.
-Identify resources, critically assess genetic/genomic, medical and social science literature and information, and generate a literature review that reflects organization, summarization, and synthesizing of information.
-(ACGC PBC #7). - 4) Communicate and collaborate with a faculty committee to gather feedback, review project plans, and meet program deadlines. - 5) Create written work that is at the appropriate level for submitting for publication in a professional journal or presentation at a professional conference. - 6) Engage in self-reflection/evaluation of writing and the peer review process. - 7) Display an initiative for lifelong learning (ACGC PBC #20). - 8) Experience presenting research findings or project outcomes to professionals through oral presentation and development of visual aids.
+- 1) Gaining insight into problem posing and solving - 2) Completion of IRB training on human subjects research - 3) Learning to appropriately cite and reference published works - 4) Gain experience developing grammatically sound, clear, and proficient scientific writing - 5) Demonstrate the ability to formulate a research question and understanding of research process (ACGC PBC #18) - 6) Implement a research project or scholarly activity that will contribute to the field of genetics, with the projects' rationale and objectives clearly defined and the research methodology outlined and described - 7) Plan and execute a thorough search and review of the literature.
+Read medical and genetics literature, identify resources, and generate a literature review that reflects organization, summarization and synthesizing of information.
+(ACGC PBC #7) - 8) Communicate & collaborate w/ faculty committee to gather feedback, review project plans, meet program deadlines. - 9) Engage in self-reflection/evaluation of writing and the peer review process - 10) Display an initiative for lifelong learning (ACGC PBC #20) - 11) Experience presenting research findings or project outcomes to professionals through oral presentation and development of visual aids.
 Effectively give a presentation on genetics, genomics and genetic counseling issues while assessing and determining the educational goals and learning objectives based on the needs and characteristics of the audience.
 Present using a delivery style that results in effective communication to the intended audience that is clear and unambiguous.
-(ACGC PBC #16). - 9) Recognize and acknowledge situations that result in a real or perceived conflict of interest.
-(ACGC PBC #17). - 10) Describe the importance of human subjects' protection and the role of the Institutional Review Board (IRB) process (ACGC PBC #18).
-Complete IRB training. - 11) Articulate the value of research to enhance the practice of genetic counseling (ACGC PBC #18). - 12) Apply knowledge of research methodology and study design to critically evaluate research outcomes (ACGC PBC #18). - 13) Learn to appropriately cite and reference published work. - 14) If applicable to the project, appreciate the role of statistics and data analysis, with focus on interpreting results and applying them to the research question or project as applicable. - 15) Demonstrate the ability to acquire the minimum of 30 semester hours of appropriate graduate work, which must be completed in good academic standing within the 21 month timeframe of the program.
+(ACGC PBC #16) - 12) Describe the importance of human subjects' protection and the role of the IRB/process (ACGC PBC #18) - 13) Recognize and acknowledge situations that result in a real or perceived conflict of interest.
+(ACGC PBC #17) - 14) Articulate the value of research to enhance the practice of genetic counseling (ACGC PBC #18) - 15) Apply knowledge of research methodology/study design to critically evaluate research outcomes (ACGC PBC #18) - 16) If applicable to the project, appreciate the role of statistics and data analysis, with focus on interpreting results and applying them to the research question or project as applicable